eXascaleInfolab/GenConvMI/README.md

 Generalized Conventional Mutual Information (NMI for Overlapping clusters compatible with standard NMI) Gecmi evaluates the mutual information of graph covers considering overlaps.
-Paper: [Comparing network covers using mutual information](https://arxiv.org/abs/1202.0425) by Alcides Viamontes Esquivel, Martin Rosval, 2012.
+The paper: [Comparing network covers using mutual information](https://arxiv.org/abs/1202.0425) by Alcides Viamontes Esquivel, Martin Rosval, 2012.
 (c) Alcides Viamontes Esquivel

 This is a clone of the slightly outdated [gecmi repository on bitbucket](https://bitbucket.org/dsign/gecmi) with the fixed compilation under Linux Ubuntu 16.04 x64 and minor I/O extensions to support stabdard formats and be easily applicable in the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.